Employment Laws & Regulations: Coronavirus and the Workplace – Compliance Issues for Employers

 Also, OSHA requires many employers to record certain work-related injuries and illnesses on their OSHA Form 300 (OSHA Log of Work-Related Injuries and Illnesses).
 OSHA has determined that COVID-19 is a recordable illness when a worker is infected on the job.

-Interested in knowing the Top 3 Benefits Questions employers like you are asking – click here.
+Interested in knowing the answers to the Top Benefits Questions employers like you are asking – click here.

 Key Aspects of The Americans with Disabilities Act